 The other very notable feature is a prominent lens.
 Rather than merely allowing the light to pass through, this case actively enhances your photographic experience.
 The case comes with macro and super-wide glass lenses, and you can purchase a regular wide-angle lens separately.
 Furthermore, this case is compatible with eight different mounts, including a floating rig.

-This is just about the maximum protection a case can offer, while leaving your phone’s touchscreen open for use.More Info
+This is just about the maximum protection a case can offer, while leaving your phone’s touchscreen open for use.More Info on Amazon

 ImpactStrong Waterproof Case